wqking/eventpp/doc/callbacklist.md

 bool empty() const;
 ```
 Return true if the callback list is empty.
 Note: in multi threading, this function returning true doesn't guarantee that the list is empty.
-The list may immediately become non-empty after the function returns true.
+The list may immediately become non-empty after the function returns true, and vice versa.

 #### bool casting operator